Khaled Hosseini: UNHCR

 Hosseini is currently a Goodwill Envoy for the United Nations High Commissioner for Refugees (UNHCR).
-He has been working to provide humanitarian assistance in Afghanistan through the Khaled Hosseini Foundation.
+He has been working with the Khaled Hosseini Foundation to deliver humanitarian aid in Afghanistan.
 The concept for the foundation was inspired by the trip to Afghanistan that Hosseini made in 2007 with UNHCR, with the organisation raising funds to build homes for refugees returning to Afghanistan.

-In 2018, Hosseini published an illustrated short story, Sea Prayer, inspired by the death of Alan Kurdi, a three year old refugee who drowned when trying to reach Europe from Syria.
+Sea Prayer, an illustrated short story by Hosseini that was released in 2018, was motivated by the drowning of three-year-old Alan Kurdi, a refugee who was trying to get to Europe from Syria.
 Proceeds from sales went to the UNHCR and the Khaled Hosseini Foundation.